Qualified Mortgage Definition under the Truth in Lending Act (Regulation Z): General QM Loan Definition

 The Bureau is issuing this advance notice of proposed rulemaking relating to residential Property Assessed Clean Energy (PACE) financing to aid implementation of the Economic Growth, Regulatory Relief, and Consumer Protection Act section 307.

 This is a request for OMB to renew approval without change for the information collections in Regulation G the Secure and Fair Enforcement for Mortgage Licensing Act (the S.A.F.E.
-Act)
+Act).

-is a request for OMB to renew approval without change for the information
+This is a request for OMB to renew approval without change for the information collections in “Mortgage Acts And Practices (Regulation N) 12 CFR 1014.

-This is a request for OMB to renew approval without change for the information collections in "Mortgage Assistance Relief Services (Regulation O) 12 CFR 1015."
+The CFPB requested that OMB renew approval without change for the information collections in "Mortgage Assistance Relief Services (Regulation O) 12 CFR 1015".

 The Bureau is proposing to amend a provision in Regulation Z that it issued in 2016 relating to the timing for mortgage servicers to transition to providing modified or unmodified periodic statements and coupon books in connection with a consumer’s bankruptcy case.